rubensah/subscription/README.md

 ### Gradle
 Open source tool that enables build automation.
 It is a fast tool, automates dependency management and works integrated with Spring Boot.
 ### Spring Boot
 Framework for Java application development.
-We are relieved of dependency management and the need for an application server.
-In addition, it is perfectly indicated for the construction of microservices.
+It integrates with other technologies (maven or gradle for example) and allows us to create very light applications to be used in microservices architecture.
+It includes an application server that is very useful in the development phase.
 ### Lombok
 Java library that works with annotations.
 Helps with programming and simplifies code reading.
 ### REST API
 Interface for connecting systems based on the HTTP protocol.
-It has been included because it allows communication between microservices in a fast way.
+It has been included because it allows communication in distributed services using JSON.
 ### JUnit
 Library for unit testing Java applications.
 It is very complete and widely used.
 ### Swagger